This article (Digital business strategy post-Covid-19: Top 5 goals to accelerate business ) was first published on ITProPortal

 Automation is helping businesses use resources better as it takes care of tedious, repetitive tasks.
 Employees can focus on the important aspects of a business.
 This also eliminates the need to hire new resources for paperwork and manual roles.

-It is much cheaper and effective to use technology than to hire human resources.
+It is much cheaper and more effective to use technology than to hire human resources.

 Hundreds of operational decisions and workflows get remodeled on a daily, weekly, and monthly basis.
 Organizations need to digitize the way their operating models are functioning to cater to an agile environment that optimizes operational efficiency- from enhancing supply chain operations to optimizing inventory and production processes.

 Process automation enables it all within minutes and hours.
-It calibrates end-to-end visibility that is essential to identify redundancies in processes and swiftly respond to changes in demand to minimize disruptions in fulfillment.
+It calibrates end-to-end visibility, which is essential to identify redundancies in processes and swiftly respond to changes in demand to minimize disruptions in fulfillment.

 To provide personal interactions in a digital space, companies need to rethink their digital business strategy in a way that provides a seamless customer experience.
 Again, in order to quickly innovate and create new offerings to replace in-person experiences, automating customer-facing processes and providing digital services is the way to go.